ThatCooperLewis/olympus/README.md

 - **Delphi** : Utilizes latest price history & the Prometheus model to make predictions

 - **Hermes** : Intakes predictions from Delphi and makes market orders based on its recommendations

+- **PrimordialChaos** : Superclass of all others, manages starting/stopping of threads and handles alerts

 ## Tools